f4exb/sdrdaemon/README.md

     - `list` Lists available gains and exit
     - `<float>` gain in dB.
 Possible gains in dB are: `0.0, 0.9, 1.4, 2.7, 3.7, 7.7, 8.7, 12.5, 14.4, 15.7, 16.6, 19.7, 20.7, 22.9, 25.4, 28.0, 29.7, 32.8, 33.8, 36.4, 37.2, 38.6, 40.2, 42.1, 43.4, 43.9, 44.5, 48.0, 49.6`
   - `srate=<int>` Device sample rate. valid values in the [225001, 300000], [900001, 3200000] ranges. (default `1000000`)
-  - `decim=<int>` log2 of the decimation factor.
-Samples collected from the device are downsampled by two to the power of this value.
-For a value greater than 0 (thus an effective downsampling) the size of the samples is increased to 2x16 bits.
   - `blklen=<int>` Device block length in bytes (default RTL-SDR default i.e. 64k)
   - `agc` Activates device AGC (default off)